alexlyee/dminer-abstractor/README.md

 GCM (IPCC) is a benchmark scientific model of expected world temperatures at a low-resolution that includes many factors. the goal is essentially to upscale the resolution of the GCM using modern machine-learning techniques.

+a part of the works of [the DMiner lab at MSU](https://www.egr.msu.edu/~ptan/dminer/).

 ---

 ## this repo